-- 1) What is your greatest health concern? - 2) What do you think is the leading cause of death in American women?
+- 1) What is your greatest health concern?

+- 2) What do you think is the leading cause of death in American women?

-Do you think it is diet-related?
+- a) Do you think it is diet-related?

+- i) Answer = heart disease

 - 3) What are your thoughts on lifestyle being a major factor in our health and longevity?

 - 4) What do you think are the four leading causes of death in which diet plays a part?

-- Heart disease
+- a) Heart disease

-- Cancer
+- b) Cancer

-- Stroke
+- c) Stroke

-- Diabetes
+- d) Diabetes

-- 5) According to recent statistics, our eating habits the foods we eat and drink, and those we avoid play a major role in preventing four of the 10 leading causes of death in the United States (heart disease, cancer, stroke and diabetes).

-Is this information reliable?

-- 6) One in four adults have high blood pressure, a leading contributor to stroke, heart attack and kidney failure.
-The risk factors are obesity and lack of exercise

-- 7) If obesity were merely a matter of appearance, it would be less of a concern.
-But obesity is a health problem.

-- 8) Obesity is associated with an increased risk of many diseases, including:
+- 5) According to recent statistics, our eating habits the foods we eat and drink, and those we avoid play a major role in preventing four of the 10 leading causes of death in the United States (heart disease, cancer, stroke and diabetes). - a) Is this information reliable? - 6) One in four adults have high blood pressure, a leading contributor to stroke, heart attack and kidney failure - a) The risk factors are obesity and lack of exercise - 7) If obesity were merely a matter of appearance, it would be less of a concern.
+But obesity is a health problem. - 8) Obesity is associated with an increased risk of many diseases, including: - a) Diabetes - b) Coronary artery disease - c) High blood pressure - d) Breast, colon and gallbladder cancer in women, colon and prostate cancer in men - e) Stroke - f) Degenerative arthritis - g) Respiratory problems - h) Sleep disturbance - i) Gall bladder disease - 9) Do you believe you can lose weight by eating fewer calories or by increasing exercise? - 10) How many of you are exercising?

-- Diabetes

-- Coronary artery disease

-- High blood pressure

-- Breast, colon and gallbladder cancer in women, colon and prostate cancer in men

-- Stroke

-- Degenerative arthritis

-- Respiratory problems

-- Sleep disturbance

-- Gall bladder disease

-- 9) Do you believe you can lose weight by eating fewer calories or by increasing exercise? - 10) Do you exercise regularly?
 How often? - 11) What does God have to do with this? - 12) One day you will stand before God and he will do an audit of your life, a final exam before you enter eternity.
-From the Bible, we can surmise that God will ask us two crucial questions. - 1.
-"What did you do with my son, Jesus Christ?" - 2.
-"What did you do with what I gave you?" - What did you do with your life, all the gifts, talents, opportunities, energy, relationships and resources God gave you? - Did you spend them on yourself, or did you use them for the purposes God made you for?
+From the Bible, we can surmise that God will ask us two crucial questions. - a) "What did you do with my son, Jesus Christ?" - b) "What did you do with what I gave you?" - i) What did you do with your life, all the gifts, talents, opportunities, energy, relationships and resources God gave you? - ii) Did you spend them on yourself, or did you use them for the purposes God made you for?